blues/app-accelerators/27-cellular-connected-electronic-kiosk/README.md

 Put together the Pi, display, and case by following [this documentation from SmartiPi](https://cdn.shopify.com/s/files/1/0793/8029/files/touch_pro_assembly_instructions.pdf?v=1640377735), with a few additional steps to accommodate the Notecard hardware.

-At Step 7, make sure to install the Notecarrier Pi Hat with the Notecard onto the Pi's headers (don't forget to attach the antenna to the Notecard as well):
+At Step 7 in the documentation, make sure to install the Notecarrier Pi Hat with the Notecard onto the Pi's headers (don't forget to attach the antenna to the Notecard as well):

 ![Pi Hat on Pi's headers](images/pi_hat.jpg)